 I’ve never made something in such a large quantity on the stovetop before, it’s literally threatening to spill out of the skillet!

 The taste is just so-so.
+The TVP has an oatmeal-y taste to it.
 I was quite hungry when I made this, so I happily scarfed down a bowl, but it requires some more finagling with spices to really be something you’d want to eat.

 Instant Pot Fish Curry